FelixLeChat92/MermaidGen-Colab-Jupyter/README.md

+# Mermaid Diagram Generation Script

+This Python script, optimized for Google Colab and Jupyter Notebook, allows you to generate Mermaid diagrams from Mermaid code defined in the `mermaid_code` variable.
+It offers several features to visualize and save the generated diagrams.

+## Main Features

+- Generation of a link to the Mermaid Live online editor to visualize and modify the diagram
+- Generation of a high-quality SVG image of the diagram using kroki.io
+- Generation of a high-quality SVG image of the diagram using mermaid.ink
+- Generation of a low-quality PNG image of the diagram using mermaid.ink
+- Saving the generated images in the current directory

+## Usage

+1. Define your Mermaid code in the `mermaid_code` variable
+2. Run the code cells in the following order:
+   - Import the necessary libraries
+   - Define the Mermaid code
+   - Generate the Mermaid Live link (independent execution)
+   - Generate the SVG image from kroki.io (independent execution)
+   - Generate the SVG image from mermaid.ink (independent execution)
+   - Generate the PNG image from mermaid.ink (independent execution)
+3. The links to the different representations of the diagram will be displayed in the output, along with the generated images
+4. The generated images will be saved in the current directory with filenames based on a part of the URL

+## Dependencies

+- Python 3
+- Python libraries: base64, sys, json, zlib, IPython.display, requests

+## Feedback

+During my research to integrate Mermaid diagrams into Jupyter and Google Colab notebooks, I encountered several difficulties:

+- The mermaid-filter and mermaid-cli APIs did not work natively in these environments.
+There were version conflicts with the IPython and ipykernel dependencies.

+- Solutions based on nb-mermaid required older versions of IPython that were incompatible with recent kernels.
+Moreover, the generated images were of poor quality in PNG format.

+- Using rich to display Mermaid diagrams in Google Colab only worked for simple Markdown files, but not with Mermaid rendering.

+Finally, I took inspiration from old solutions for Jupyter using the online mermaid.ink API.
+I adapted and improved them to have a robust and efficient code to easily generate and obtain the necessary images and files.

+This script brings together these different approaches to offer a functional solution, while waiting for better native integration of Mermaid in Jupyter and Colab notebooks.
+Feel free to adapt it according to your needs!

+---
+Fr :

 # Script de génération de diagrammes Mermaid

 Ce script Python optimisé pour Google Colab et Jupyter Notebook permet de générer des diagrammes Mermaid à partir d'un code Mermaid défini dans la variable `mermaid_code`.
 Il offre plusieurs fonctionnalités pour visualiser et enregistrer les diagrammes générés.